Chapter 2.2 – Ports and Distribution Networks

 C. Value-added logistics services

 The third key decision level in developing a regional distribution network refers to deciding where to add value to products.
 Many products need to be made country or customer-specific (labeling, kitting, adding manuals in local languages) before they can be delivered to the customer.
-Historically these country or customer-specific activities were mostly done in the factory, leading to high inventory levels.
-Due to the increasing variety of products and shorter product life cycles, many companies have chosen to move their country and customer-specific kitting or assembly operations as close to the customer as possible.
+Historically, these country- or customer-specific activities have mostly been done in the factory, leading to high inventory levels.
+Due to the increasing variety of products and shorter product life cycles, many companies have moved their country and customer-specific kitting or assembly operations as close to the customer as possible.
 This implied that the traditional storage and distribution functions of many distribution centers are supplemented by light manufacturing activities such as customizing and localizing products, adding components or manuals, product testing, quality control, or even final assembly.

 Value-added logistics services (VALS).
 Activities integrating the production and distribution segments of a supply chain.
 They range from low-end activities that add little value to the goods, mostly transport and storage, to high-end activities such as postponed manufacturing, including systems assembly, testing, and software installation.